Subcomandante Marcos: The Zapatista Uprising

-Marcos’s Debut
+Marcos's debut

 Marcos made his debut on 1 January 1994, the first day of the 1994 Zapatista uprisings.
 According to Marcos, his first encounter with the public and the press, occurred by accident, or at least was not premeditated.
 Initially, his role was to have been to secure the police headquarters in San Cristóbal de las Casas.
 However, with the wounding of a subordinate, whose duty it was to transport the weapons just captured from the police station to the central town square where most of the Zapatista troops were amassed, Marcos took his place and headed there instead.
 As a group of foreign tourists formed around Marcos, the only English-speaking Zapatista at hand, others, including members of the press, joined the throng.
 Marcos spent from 8 a.m. until 8 p.m., intermittently interacting with tourists, townsfolk, and reporters, and gave four interviews.

-From this initial spark, Marcos's fame would spread like wildfire.
-As Henck notes: "The first three months of 1994...saw the Subcomandante...giving 24 interviews (i.e. an average of two a week); and participating in ten days of peace negotiations with the government, during which he also held nine press conferences reporting on the progress being made..."
+From this initial spark, Marcos's fame rapidly gained attention across various outlets.
+As Henck notes: "The first three months of 1994 ... saw the Subcomandante ... giving 24 interviews (i.e. an average of two a week); and participating in ten days of peace negotiations with the government, during which he also held nine press conferences reporting on the progress being made ..."